Antonio-III/obsidian-notes/Movies.md

 Fargo (2014-ongoing) - A storytelling show about a series of people dying in different events, separated by seasons (in TV terms).

-S1: Generic murder spree of 1 guy in the midwest.
+S1: Generic murder spree of 1 guy in the mid-west.

 S2: Aliens or whatever

-S3: Some guy had bulemia.
+S3: Some guy had bulimia.

 S4: Chris Rock dies.
 Sad!

-S5: Unwatched
+S5: The man is forgiven.
 ## Anime

 ### Completed